Representational Alignment Supports Effective Machine Teaching

 \section{Abstract}

-A good teacher should not only be knowledgeable; but should be able to communicate in a way that the student understands -- to share the student's representation of the world.
-In this work, we integrate insights from machine teaching and pragmatic communication with the burgeoning literature on representational alignment to characterize a utility curve defining a relationship between representational alignment and teacher capability for promoting student learning.
-To explore the characteristics of this utility curve, we design a supervised learning environment that disentangles representational alignment from teacher accuracy.
-We conduct extensive computational experiments with machines teaching machines, complemented by a series of experiments in which machines teach humans.
-Drawing on our findings that improved representational alignment with a student improves student learning outcomes (i.e., task accuracy), we design a \textit{classroom matching procedure} that assigns students to teachers based on the utility curve.
-If we are to design effective machine teachers, it is not enough to build teachers that are accurate -- we want teachers that can align, representationally, to their students too.
+A good teacher should not only be knowledgeable, but should also be able to communicate in a way that the student understands -- to share the student's representation of the world.
+In this work, we introduce a new controlled experimental setting, GRADE, to study pedagogy and representational alignment.
+We use GRADE through a series of machine-machine and machine-human teaching experiments to characterize a utility curve defining a relationship between representational alignment, teacher expertise, and student learning outcomes.
+We find that improved representational alignment with a student improves student learning outcomes (i.e., task accuracy), but that this effect is moderated by the size and representational diversity of the class being taught.
+We use these insights to design a preliminary classroom matching procedure, GRADE-Match, that optimizes the assignment of students to teachers.
+When designing machine teachers, our results suggest that it is important to focus not only on accuracy, but also on representational alignment with human learners.